 Data Science: Association Rule Mining on the featured Media Streaming Dataset

-Identify and map recurring patterns (Clustering + Association Rule Mining)
+Identify and map recurring patterns (Clustering + Collaborative filtering / Association Rule Mining)

 Product / Content Bucket A -> Bucket B -> Bucket D, meanwhile in another constellation / usage pattern: Bucket B -> Bucket C –> Bucket E

 This approach can identify which media content watched in common, which order, what are / can be the related contents … and so on.
 All in all pretty talkative approach.
 [Hint: if any of the identified trajectories missed, journey can be triggered back with proper marketing action]

-Moreover this can elevate your Content Release Schedule Analytics and Optimization and this will even identify Exit points (last played shows and potentially the behaviour pattern in your next analytics stage).
+Moreover this can elevate your Content Release Schedule Analytics and Optimization and this will even identify Exit points (last played shows and potentially typical behaviour patterns for your next analytics stage).

 Streaming Media Prescriptive Analytics: If „chain” breaks, action can be taken immediately

-- Reminder of potential content fit – the “what” (Product Clustering), model even says the “when” [Semi-Prescriptive]
+- Reminder with potential content fit – the “what” (Product Clustering), model even says the “when” [Semi-Prescriptive]

 - Validate with Churn Prediction (Time series analytics) and create synergy with direct marketing

-- Recommend relevant (= similar users’ consumption) content – offline recommendation engine
+- Recommend relevant (= similar users’ consumption) content – even with offline recommendation engine

 Of course it is just the tip of the Streaming Media Marketing Analytics Iceberg

-There are a lot of question we will help to answer:
+There are a lot of question D&A will help to answer:

 - How to track marketing results effectively?

 - How to measure the impact of Streaming Media Analytics above?

-- As soon as Streaming Marketing actions taken based on Churn Predictions or other advanced analytics based predictions the analytical window parameters change (you disturb the data space – false positive rate will decline…).
-Accordingly model partially needs to be updated, actions, churn flags need tracking – yes, you are right it is a never ending story…
+Be advised, as soon as Streaming Marketing actions are taken based on Churn Predictions or other advanced analytics based predictions the analytical window parameters change, too (namely you recursively disturb the data space – false positive rate will decline…).
+Accordingly models partially need to be updated, actions, churn flags need tracking – yes, you are right it is a never ending story…